 Directory information is information that is generally not considered harmful or an invasion of privacy if released.
-Directory information includes student name; student address; student telephone listing; email address; photograph or image; date and place of birth; student grade level; student participation in officially recognized clubs and athletic activities; student weight and height, if the student participates in an athletic activity; dates of attendance in the Atlanta Public Schools; enrollment status; most recent educational agency or institution attended; and degrees, honors, and awards received.
+Directory information may include student or parent/guardian name(s); student or parent/guardian address(es); student or parent/guardian telephone listing(s); email address for student and/or parent/guardian; photograph or image of the student; student's date and place of birth; student grade level; student participation in officially recognized clubs and athletic activities; student weight and height, if the student participates in an athletic activity; dates of attendance in the Atlanta Public Schools; enrollment status; most recent educational agency or institution attended; and degrees, honors, and awards received.